dera8/UR-MAT/README.md

 If you use UR-mat in your research, please cite:

 - Dataset: [https://doi.org/10.5281/zenodo.15557227](https://doi.org/10.5281/zenodo.16748119)
-- Paper: it will soon be available.
+- Paper: I will present this work at ACM Multimedia 2025.

 ## 🤝 Acknowledgments